MerlinB/mpicms/docs/editor_manual/index.rst

 Introduction for editors
 ========================

-This section of the documentation is written for the users of a Wagtail-powered site.
-That is, the content editors, moderators and administrators who will be running things on a day-to-day basis.
+This section of the documentation is written for the users of the site.
+That is, the content editors, moderators and administrators.

 .. toctree::
    :maxdepth: 3